The-True-Hooha/the-true-hooha/README.md

 ## &nbsp; About Me

-💡 &nbsp;I'm skilled with Java, Nodejs, some design knowledge to add.
+💡 &nbsp; Java, Python and Nodejs.
 Exploring Reverse and Autonomous Engineering.\
 🌱 &nbsp;I'm on track for learning more, and building more stuffs with Java, Python, Nodejs, Systems Design, Algorithms, and Contributing to Open Source.\
 ⚡ &nbsp; A thing or two: I play the drums and bass guitar.\
 ✉️ &nbsp; Reach me through: `email: owogogahhero@outlook.com`